bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 * **[ePOS iOS and Android applications](https://brightinventions.pl/projects/system-for-restaurants-mobile)** used by restaurant staff to take orders and manage payments.
 * **White label application for restaurants** to take orders via their own, dedicated website.
-* **iOS and Android driver application** which assists drivers in delivering orders.
+* **iOS and Android driver applications** which assisted drivers in delivering orders.
-* A **website that enables to display restaurant’s menu** and offers integrations with online delivery providers like JET or Wolt.
+* A **website that enabled to display restaurant’s menu** and offered integrations with online delivery providers like JET or Wolt.
 * **Backoffice solutions** including managing integrations and API connections.

 ## Main features developed by Bright Inventions:

-* Food ordering management
+* Food ordering management,
-* Transactions processing
+* Transactions processing,
-* Integration with payment service providers
+* Integration with payment service providers,
-* Receipt printing
+* Receipt printing,
-* Delivery tracking
+* Delivery tracking,
-* Employees time tracking
+* Employees time tracking,
-* Inventory management
+* Inventory management,
-* Supply ordering
+* Supply ordering,
-* Integration with online food delivery services
+* Integration with online food delivery services,
-* Offline mode during transactions
+* Offline mode during transactions,
-* Business analytics platform reporting sales and financial information
+* Business analytics platform reporting sales and financial information.

 <div class="image"><img src="/images/retail_system_case_study.png" alt="retail system case study" title="It is not a real implemented design.
 It is a mockup example created for the purpose of case study."  /> </div>